Citizens Online

-Citizens Online is a UK basic digital skills and digital inclusion charity that was founded in 2000 by Mark Adams and CEO John Fisher.
-Its aim is to ensure this switch to online doesn't exclude people, and help to bridge the digital divide.
-The group works to help other organisations with the impacts of the switch to online services.
-The main service offered by Citizens Online is called Switch, which won "Best Digital Inclusion Product or Service" in the Digital Leaders Award for best product in 2015.
+Citizens Online was a UK basic digital skills and digital inclusion charity that was founded in 2000 by Mark Adams and CEO John Fisher.
+Its aim was to ensure this switch to online didn't exclude people, and help to bridge the digital divide.
+The group worked to help other organisations with the impacts of the switch to online services.
+The main service offered by Citizens Online laterly in their operations was called Switch, which won "Best Digital Inclusion Product or Service" in the Digital Leaders Award for best product in 2015.